avaxman/libhedra/README.md

 This functionality pertains to symbolic analysis, factorization, and solution of the system.
 The class should be able to handle the positive semi-definite system of $J^TJ$ that is solved in each iteration of the Gauss-Newton solver, and the analysis function is then only called once per optimization, since the structure of the Jacobian is not supposed to change.

-For comfort, a class `EigenSolverWrapper<class EigenSparseSolver>` is provided, that wraps the sparse linear solvers in Eigen.
-For instance, `Eigen::SimplicialLDLt`.
+For comfort, a class `EigenSolverWrapper<class EigenSparseSolver>` that wraps the sparse linear solvers in Eigen is provided.
+For instance, `EigenSolverWrapper<Eigen::SimplicialLDLt>` is a good choice.

 Any `SolverTraits` class must include the following functionality: